getBoolean/flutter_boolean_template/README.md

 Instructions for building for release are below:

+### Build for Windows Release

+Consider using the package [msix](https://pub.dev/packages/msix).
+Read more about packaging for windows on the [Flutter Windows Deployment](https://docs.flutter.dev/deployment/windows) documentation.

 ### Build for Android Release

 Follow the instructions in the [Flutter docs for Android](https://docs.flutter.dev/deployment/android).